lgiordani/cabook/manuscript/part_2_the_clean_architecture/chapter_02_a_basic_example.md

 After this we check that the data contained in the response is actually a JSON that represents the `room_dict` structure, that the `execute` method has been called without any parameters, that the HTTP response status code is 200, and last that the server sends the correct mimetype back.

 It's time to write the endpoint, where we will finally see all the pieces of the architecture working together.
-The minimal Flask endpoint we can put in `rentomatic/rest/room.py` is
+The minimal Flask endpoint we can create is something like

 ``` python
 blueprint = Blueprint('room', __name__)